 I am a podcast junkie.
 I love listening to my favorite bloggers share their heart while I perform my daily tasks because, let’s be honest, I don’t always have time to read blog posts and sometimes I just need to hear a grown-up talking.
 I thought it would be fun to share my favorite podcasts with you today.

-These podcast vary in style and content, but every one of them has played a role in inspiring me and encouraging me as I seek to build a home that is centered on God and the Gospel.
+These podcasts vary in style and content, but every one of them has played a role in inspiring me and encouraging me as I seek to build a home that is centered on God and the Gospel.

 How I Listen